StephanNaro/AsyncIOdemo/README.md

 # AsyncIOdemo

-A demo showcasing interaction between an Arduino and a PC via a COM port (e.g., USB cable).
-The Python GUI, built with PySide6, controls an Arduino to:
+A demo showcasing interaction between an Arduino and a PC via a USB serial port, demonstrating skills in Python GUI development, serial communication, and multithreading.
+The GUI, built with PySide6, controls an Arduino to:

-- Set a servo angle.
+- Set a servo angle (0–180° via slider).
-- Adjust brightness of red, green, and blue LEDs or turn them off.
+- Adjust brightness of three separate red, green, and blue LEDs or turn them off.
 - Toggle the Arduino’s onboard LED.
 - Display a tally of tactile button presses.
-- Show potentiometer level and voltage.
+- Show potentiometer level (via progress bar) and voltage (0–5V).

-## Features
+## Skills Demonstrated
-- Asynchronous serial communication for real-time Arduino-PC interaction.
-- User-friendly GUI to control Arduino and visualize data.
+- **Python and PySide6**: Developed a user-friendly GUI with Qt widgets and layouts.
-- Custom wiring setup with a detailed diagram.
+- **Serial Communication**: Implemented asynchronous `QSerialPort` communication with a custom message protocol.
+- **Multithreading**: Used `QThread` and signals/slots for thread-safe, non-blocking GUI updates.
+- **Arduino Integration**: Designed robust Arduino-PC interaction with state retention (e.g., button counts).

 ## Hardware Requirements
 - Arduino board (e.g., Uno, tested on Uno).
 - Servo motor.
-- Red, green, and blue LEDs.
+- Three separate red, green, and blue LEDs.
 - Tactile button switch.
-- Potentiometer.
+- 10kΩ potentiometer.
-- 10 kΩ resistor (for button).
+- 10kΩ resistor (for button).
 - Three 1kΩ resistors (for LEDs).
 - Breadboard and jumper wires.
-- See the **Wiring** section for the wiring diagram.
+- External 5V power supply for the servo.

 ## Software Requirements
 - Arduino IDE 2.x.
 - Python 3.8+.
 - PySide6 (`pip install pyside6`).
-- pyserial (`pip install pyserial`) for serial communication.
 - GNU sed (included with Git Bash or MSYS2 on Windows) for generating `comms.py`.
-- Python is run through a script on the system path.

 ## Setup
 1. **Arduino**: